vinniethecaptain/cse15l-lab-reports/LabReport3.md

 Using the -r option allows the terminal to recursively search through all directories for text files that contain the specified pattern.
 (Source: grep --help)

+For example, if you are trying to look for a certain text file containing a specific word in a directory with dozens of subdirectories, using the -r option will help you search through every single directory and text file for a text file containing the word.
+If I wanted to travel to the Bahamas, I could use `grep -r "Bahamas" written_2/` to pull up any relevant text files containing the word Bahamas.

 ```
 $ grep -r "Lucayans" written_2/
 written_2/travel_guides/berlitz2/Bahamas-History.txt:Centuries before the arrival of Columbus, a peaceful Amerindian people who called themselves the Luccucairi had settled in the Bahamas.
 Originally from South America, they had traveled up through the Caribbean islands, surviving by cultivating modest crops and from what they caught from sea and shore.
 Nothing in the experience of these gentle people could have prepared them for the arrival of the Pinta, the Niña, and